quantling/JudiLing.jl/README.md

     ["Person","Number","Tense","Voice","Mood"],
     ncol=n_features)
 ```
 For this simulation, first random vectors are assigned to every lexeme and inflectional feature, and next the vectors of those features are summed up to obtain the semantic vector of the inflected form.
 Similar dimensions for C and S work best.
-Therefore, we retrieve the number of columns from the C matrix and pass it to make\_S\_Matrix when constructing S.
+Therefore, we retrieve the number of columns from the C matrix and pass it to `make_S_matrix` when constructing S.

 Then, the next step is to calculate a mapping from S to C by solving equation C = SG.
 We use Cholesky decomposition to solve this equation: